BV-BRC/BV-BRC-Docs/docroot/tutorial/phylogenetic_tree/phylogenetic_tree.md

 ![Figure 25](./images/Picture25.png "Figure 25")

 ## Viewing the Bacterial Phylogenetic tree job results
 1. To view a particular job, click on a row to select it.
 Once selected, the downstream processes available for the selection appear in the vertical green bar.
-Clicking on the **View** icon will open the phylogenetic tree job summary.
+Clicking on the **VIEW** icon will open the phylogenetic tree job summary.
 ![Figure Job_page](./images/Job_page.png "Figure Job_page")

 2. This will rewrite the page to show the information about the phylogenetic tree job, and all of the files that are produced when the pipeline runs.
 The **VIEW** icon at the top right of the page (to the left of the green bar) and the **report.html** file will be discussed in separate sections below.